Teacher contract settlements that cover the 2021-22 school year are averaging 3.12% (3.08% for 2020-21).

 To view a chart of average settlement rates since 2005-06 school year through today, please click on this link: Historical Settlement Chart

 For a listing of settlements which begin with the 2021-22 school year, as well as other comparative data reports, please log in the Current Negotiations Data (members-only) section.

 *NOTE: Districts are asked to supply their settlement increases inclusive of the cost of increment.
 Tentative settlements are not calculated into the above averages until fully ratified by both parties.

 All settlement information is reported to NJSBA through surveys to the district administration offices.
 The data contained in our reports is only as complete as the information we receive from each district.
 Therefore, our ability to provide you with the most comprehensive data available depends on you.
-If you’ve recently settled your teacher’s contract and that settlement does not appear in the above report, please complete this electronic survey or contact Sandy Raup at (609) 278-5224 or email@example.com.
+If you’ve recently settled your teacher’s contract and that settlement does not appear in the above report, please complete this Teacher’s Contract Settlement Survey or contact Sandy Raup at (609) 278-5224 or email@example.com.